-This laboratory course builds upon basic knowledge, skills, values, meanings and experiences achieved in N221 and introduce the student to intermediate skills used in providing direct nursing care to diverse individuals across the lifespan.
-Prerequisites: N 272, N 283, N 200 and NLAB 222.
-Three hours of lab.
+This laboratory course builds upon basic knowledge, skills, values, meanings and experiences achieved in NLAB 222 and introduce the student to intermediate skills used in providing direct nursing care to diverse individuals across the lifespan.
+Prerequisites: N 200, N 272, N 283 and NLAB 222.
 One credit.